Online Undergraduate Courses in Electrical Engineering

 - Artificial Intelligence Course: The focus of the course is on an introduction to representation, problem solving and learning abilities of artificial intelligence.
 Students concentrate on developing simple artificial intelligence systems from a computational perspective.

-- Engineering Data Analysis: This course explores statistics and probability theory, teaching students how to utilize statistical techniques to analyze data.
+- Engineering Data Analysis Course: This course explores statistics and probability theory, teaching students how to utilize statistical techniques to analyze data.
 Coursework typically includes the study of practical applications to provide students with real-world understanding of theories.